YamukelwaTech/OneOkRock/README.md

-# Yam's Groovy Band Hub 🎸🎤
+# Yam's and Mohammed Groovy Band Hub 🎸🎤

-Welcome to my HTML-CSS Pair Project: Music Band Page!
+Welcome to our HTML-CSS Pair Project: Music Band Page!
 This project is an ode to my love for both coding and music.
 Let's create a vibrant hub for a real or fictional music band, capturing the essence of their journey and talent.

 ## Project Objective 🎯

-In this project, my goal is to craft an engaging homepage for a music band, featuring their discography, upcoming events, and introducing the talented members behind the music.
+In this project, our goal is to craft an engaging homepage for a music band, featuring their discography, upcoming events, and introducing the talented members behind the music.

 ## Instructions 📝